-For more information, refer to the Enrollment and Eligibility Master Plan Document at www.pebp.state.nv.us
+For more information, refer to the Enrollment and Eligibility Master Plan Document at <https://pebp.nv.gov/>.

 Are my HRA benefits taxable?

 The HRA is intended to meet certain requirements of existing federal tax laws, under which the benefits that you receive under the HRA generally are not taxable to you.
 However, PEBP and HSA Bank cannot guarantee the tax treatment to any given Participant, since individual circumstances may produce differing results.
 If there is any doubt, you should consult your own tax advisor.